Anal hygiene

-Anal hygiene or anal cleansing refers to hygienic practices that are performed on a person's anus, usually shortly after defecation.
-Post-defecation cleansing is rarely discussed academically, partly due to the social taboo.
-The scientific objective of post-defecation cleansing is to prevent exposure to pathogens<with water or wiping the area with dry materials such as toilet paper.
-In water-based cleansing, either a hand is used for rubbing the area while rinsing it with the aid of running water or (in bidet systems) pressurized water is used.
-In either method subsequent hand sanitization is essential to achieve the ultimate objectives of post-defecation cleansing.
+Anal hygiene refers to practices (anal cleansing) that are performed on the anus to maintain personal hygiene, usually immediately or shortly after defecation.
+Anal cleansing may also occur while showering or bathing.
+Post-defecation cleansing is rarely discussed academically, partly due to the social taboo surrounding it.
+The scientific objective of post-defecation cleansing is to prevent exposure to pathogens.

+The process of post-defecation cleansing often involves washing the anus and inner part of the buttocks with water.
+Water-based cleansing typically involves either the use of running water from a handheld vessel and a hand for washing or the use of pressurized water through a jet device, such as a bidet.
+In either method, subsequent hand sanitization is essential to achieve the ultimate objectives of post-defecation cleansing.
+However, many people throughout history have instead wiped or scrubbed the area, most commonly in modern history with toilet paper.